skbledsoe/skbledsoe/README.md

 - 👋 Hi, I’m Sherece Bledsoe.
-- 👀 I’m interested in roller skating, rock climbing, yoga, and my cat.
 - 🌱 I’m currently in Launch School, a mastery-based software engineering program.
-- 💞️ I’m looking to collaborate on something, eventually.
 - 📫 How to reach me: sherece.bledsoe@gmail.com.

 <!---